Vermilion Parish Library Makerspace

 - Anyone under the age of 12 must be accompanied by an adult.

 - Sites to help you get ideas for 3-D printing:

 Cost of printing is 10 cents per gram for regular colors; Special PLA material like glow in the dark, sparkles, wood look, etc. may incur additional charges.
 Please inquire regarding these charges prior to submitting the print job.
 FEES MUST be paid in cash when you pick up your print at the main library (Abbeville Branch).

 How to submit file:

-- If you are submitting a file from Thingiverse, check to see that the model has been made on a desktop 3-D printer, ideally a Makerbot Replicator.
-Thingiverse hosts many different types of models, some of which may not be acceptable for 3-D printing.
+- If you are submitting a file from Thingiverse, check to see that the model has been made on a desktop 3D printer.
+Thingiverse hosts many different types of models, some of which may not be acceptable for 3D printing.
 For the best chances of getting a successful print, choose a model that other people have successfully printed.

-- For your first print, we highly recommend you start small.
-Smaller than 75mm is a good size to start with.
+- For your first print, we highly recommend you start small if at all possible.

 If you wish to have something 3D printed in the meantime, feel free to give us a USB drive with your 3D printable file on it at any one of our branches.
 Please give us a contact name and number so that we can contact you when your print job is complete.

 You can also email us an attached copy of your 3D printed file (.stl format), your name, contact information and any details you may want to provide about how you want your print job to come out at: firstname.lastname@example.org.

 Approved by Vermilion Parish Library Board of Control on August 12, 2015.